 Serve as a Meal

 Looking for Teriyaki Chicken or Teriyaki Steak recipes?
-Just hop on over to those recipes for more detailed directions when adding protein to main dish recipes. they are both delicious options and always great to serve with tasty teriyaki noodles.
+Just hop on over to those recipes for more detailed directions when adding protein to main dish recipes.
+They are both delicious options and always great to serve with tasty teriyaki noodles.

 Easy recipes are my speciality full of flavor and fun to eat.
 So next time grab your noodles of choice and add some savory flavors and try this noodle recipe with the step-by-step instructions below.